sara-nl/htdpdocs/source/Pages/getting-started/project-environment.rst

 * ``/project/your-project/Shared``: This is a storage allocation that allows read and write access to all members associated with the project.

-* ``/project/your-project/Public``: This is a storage allocation that allows read access to all members using the HT-platform.
+* ``/project/your-project/Public``: This is a storage allocation that allows read access to all members using Spider.

 ..
 3. Compute: which partitions and nodes are available be default?